Hiebearde History, Family Crest & Coats of Arms

 - Origins Available:

-England with the Norman Conquest of 1066.
+Hiebearde is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 Hiebearde is a name that comes from the Norman personal name Hildebert, which is composed of the Germanic elements hild, which meant battle or strife, and berht, which meant bright or famous.
 One of the first records of the name was Hygbert, the Anglo-Saxon bishop of Lichfield.
-CITATION[CLOSE]

 Early Origins of the Hiebearde family

 The surname Hiebearde was first found in Cheshire where the Hibberts of Marple and Boirtles claim descent from Paganus Hubert who accompanied Richard Coeur-de-Lion (Richard the Lion Hearted) in the Crusade of 1190.

 The Hibberts of Marples and Birtles in Cheshire claim descent from Hubert of Curzon in Calvados, a Norman noble who was granted land in Cheshire and also in Nottingham.

 Important Dates for the Hiebearde family

 This web page shows only a small excerpt of our Hiebearde research.
 Another 147 words (10 lines of text) covering the years 1190, 1757, 1837, 1770, 1849 and 1642 are included under the topic Early Hiebearde History in all our PDF Extended History products and printed products wherever possible.